|Rosetta 3.2 Release Manual|

 NOTE: it does NOT contain the RosettaMatch algorithm that can be used to position a ligand in a protein scaffold for de-novo enzyme design.

 While the code has been tested most thouroghly for the case of one ligand in one protein binding site, it will also run for related problems, i.e. for any system with multiple chains, where one chain is the protein receptor and the other chain could either be another protein or a ligand.
-Right now there will be several bugs for systems with more than two chains, but these should be ironed out in the near future.
+Systems with one protein chain and multiple ligands/cofactors/metal ions are also supported, but it is advisable to put the actual substrate last in the pdb file.

 Setup of catalytic constraints